UmidjanDeveloper/UmidUbaydullayev/README.md

-**Hi i'm UMIDJAN ✌**
+**Hi i'm Umidjan**

--Born in Uzbekistan 👶
+-Born in Uzbekistan

--Living In Poland 🏃🏻
+-Living In Poland

--University: Logistics Engineering {Bachelor} 🎓
+-University: WSB Merito University 🎓

--🌱I’m currently learning C# fundamentals and Dotnet.
+-I’m currently learning C# fundamentals and Dotnet.

--📫 How to reach me: https://www.instagram.com/umidjan_zaxiddinovich/
+-How to reach me: https://www.linkedin.com/in/umidjan-zaxiddinovich-15a54620a

-----> Motivation "**Keep Your Head Up...
-Your Day Is Coming.....**"